countach74/gimme/README.md

 An ExpressJS-like web framework for Python.

-Gimme's API is essentially a Pythonified version of Express's (although not asynchronous in nature).
+Gimme's API is essentially a Pythonified version of Express (although not asynchronous in nature).
 For example, a very simple application might look something like this: